enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 ---------------------------------------------

-Support for |UIWrapper.locate| can be extended by registering additional location type and resolution logic via |TargetRegistry.register_solver| on a |TargetRegistry|.
+Support for |UIWrapper.locate| can be extended by registering additional location type and resolution logic via |TargetRegistry.register_location| on a |TargetRegistry|.

 Suppose we have a custom UI editor that contains some buttons.
 The objective of